Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Catastrophic photo- photo-z uncertainties

 Lastly, we note that the true errors in the photo-$z$ estimates, the shear estimates and/or the measured power spectra may not be purely Gaussian (e.g. \citealt{Takada09}).
 We explore an example of this scenario in the following section (Sect.~\ref{sec:catastrophic-photozs}) where we consider the effects of catastrophic photo-$z$ uncertainties in the estimation of the galaxy redshifts and the subsequent impact on the inference on the dark energy parameters.

-\section{Catastrophic \texorpdfstring{photo-$z$}{photo-z} uncertainties}
+\section{{Catastrophic \texorpdfstring{photo-$z$}{photo-z} uncertainties}}

-In this section we demonstrate the flexibility of our simulation method to incorporate further astrophysical or survey-like effects by injecting catastrophic photo-$z$ uncertainties into our catalogue simulation, and then propagating the resulting biased measurements into cosmological constraints on $(w_{0}, w_{a})$.

-Photo-$z$ estimation codes can mis-identify features in the spectral energy distribution (SED) of a galaxy, leading to a measured redshift that significantly fails to recover the true redshift of the galaxy.
+In this section, we demonstrate the flexibility of our simulation method to incorporate further astrophysical or survey-like effects by injecting catastrophic photo-$z$ uncertainties into our catalogue simulation and then propagating the resulting biased measurements into cosmological constraints on $(w_{0}, w_{a})$.
+Photo-$z$ estimation codes can misidentify features in the spectral energy distribution (SED) of a galaxy, leading to a measured redshift that significantly fails to recover the true redshift of the galaxy.
 For the purposes of the 3$\times$2pt signal, the misestimated galaxy redshift will lead to an incorrect interpretation of the structure along the line of sight that has induced the shear in the galaxy, which will limit our ability to make accurate measurements of dark energy and its possible time-evolving behaviour.

-In order to achieve its science goals, \textit{Euclid} will target a $5\%$ level of contamination by catastrophic photo-$z$ errors (\citealt{Euclid}) in the real analysis.
-Hence, we introduce the effects of this systematic into our simulation by randomly selecting $5\%$ of our galaxy sample in the noisy setup and distorting their estimated redshift measurement in the catalogue to a catastrophic estimation using Eq.~(\ref{eq:catastrophic-photozs}).
-The relation between the true redshift and the catastrophic redshift ($z_{\mathrm{cata}}$) modelled here is governed by the ratio between the rest-frame wavelength of a break feature in the SED and the wavelength that is predicted by the photo-$z$ estimation technique.
-As a first-order investigation, we consider catastrophic errors that result from the rest-frame Lyman-$\alpha$ line being confused with the Balmer and D4000 breaks, i.e. taking the pairs $[\lambda_{\mathrm{break-rf}}, \lambda_{\mathrm{break-cata}}]=[\mathrm{Ly}$-$\alpha,$ Balmer-break$],\, [\mathrm{Ly}$-$\alpha,$ D4000-break$]$ and splitting the $5\%$ contamination equally between the two pairs of misidentified features.
-We finally model the resulting catastrophic photo-z estimate as a Gaussian-distributed value with mean $z_{\mathrm{cata}}$ and standard deviation $\sigma_{z, \mathrm{cata}}=0.1$.
+To achieve its science goals, \textit{Euclid} will target a $5\%$ level of contamination by catastrophic photo-$z$ errors (\citealt{Euclid}) in the real analysis.
+Hence, we introduced the effects of this systematic into our simulation by randomly selecting $5\%$ of our galaxy sample in the noisy set-up and distorting their estimated redshift measurement in the catalogue to a catastrophic estimation using Eq.~(\ref{eq:catastrophic-photozs}).
+The relation between the true redshift and the catastrophic redshift, $z_{\mathrm{cata}}$, modelled here is governed by the ratio between the rest-frame wavelength of a break feature in the SED and the wavelength that is predicted by the photo-$z$ estimation technique.
+As a first-order investigation, we considered catastrophic errors that result from the rest-frame Lyman-$\alpha$ line being confused with the Balmer and D4000 breaks, i.e. taking the pairs $[\lambda_{\mathrm{break-rf}}, \lambda_{\mathrm{break-cata}}]=[\mathrm{Ly}$-$\alpha,$ Balmer-break$],\, [\mathrm{Ly}$-$\alpha,$ D4000-break$]$ and splitting the $5\%$ contamination equally between the two pairs of misidentified features.
+We finally model the resulting catastrophic photo-$z$ estimate as a Gaussian-distributed value with mean $z_{\mathrm{cata}}$ and standard deviation $\sigma_{z, \mathrm{cata}}=0.1$.